-The provisions of the statewide waiver are essentially identical to those of the Order R1-2010-0029 and are broader and stronger than the relevant provisions in the existing Central Valley and Lahontan Regional Water Board timber harvesting waivers.
+The provisions of the Proposed Statewide Waiver are largely identical to those of the North Coast Waiver and are broader and stronger than the relevant provisions in the existing Central Valley (R5-2010-0022) and Lahontan Regional Water Board (R6T-2009-0029) timber harvesting waivers (Central Valley Waiver and Lahontan Waiver, respectively).

-To address differences between Water Board regions, the statewide waiver includes conditions that are specific to each region.
-The statewide waiver will immediately revise and supersede application of the existing timber harvesting waivers of the Central Valley and Lahontan Regional Water Board to the covered NPS activities on NFS lands, but will not affect application of Order R1-2010-0029.
+The Proposed Statewide Waiver will immediately supersede the application of any existing waivers to the covered NPS activities on NFS lands, with the exception of R1-2010-0029.
 After Order R1-2010-0029 expires, the statewide waiver would supersede any subsequent North Coast Regional Water Board waiver addressing NPS activities covered by the statewide waiver.